Jeff Bell (executive)

 Jeff Bell (born February 18, 1962) is an American executive.
-He is best known as the past CEO of PPLSI, for creating the Jeep Rubicon and 4-door Wrangler, launching the Chrysler 300, Halo 3, Gears of War, growing Xbox Live with Netflix and Rock Band, and exiting multiple start-ups.
-He is an Operating Partner at MidOcean Private Equity, and a venture partner of NCT Ventures LLC.
+He is president of Pittsburgh Tomorrow, a non-profit focused upon growing Western Pennsylvania's economy and population.
+Previously, he was CEO of PPLSI, and is best known for creating the Jeep Rubicon and 4-door Wrangler, launching the Chrysler 300, Halo 3, Gears of War, growing Xbox Live with Netflix and Rock Band, and exiting multiple start-ups.
+He is an operating partner at MidOcean Private Equity, and a venture partner of NCT Ventures LLC.

 Bell worked at Ford Motor Company from 1991 to 2001, Chrysler from 2001 to 2006, and Microsoft from 2006 to 2008, and has also worked for NBCUniversal.
-He serves on the board of advisors of Johns Hopkins-SAIS, the Kenyon Fund and development committee of the Archdiocese of Seattle.
-He has served on the boards of Kenyon College and the National Multiple Sclerosis Society.
+He is on the board of advisors of Johns Hopkins-SAIS, the Kenyon Fund and development committee of the Archdiocese of Seattle.
+He has been on the boards of Kenyon College and the National Multiple Sclerosis Society.

 Early life and education

 Jeff Bell was born and raised in Oklahoma City.
 He attended college in Ohio, graduating from Kenyon College in 1984.
 Bell earned his Master's degree in international relations and economics from the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University in 1988, and his MBA in finance and marketing from the Wharton School of the University of Pennsylvania in 1989.